|site search by freefind|

 If you're close to the end of your mortgage term and your penalty to break the mortgage is reasonable, it will pay itself out in no time through the new lower interest rate.

-Should I refinance my mortgage you ask?
-Will it solve my problem?
+Will refinancing solve my problem?
 Take a look below at clients' scenario after refinancing.

 Clients are often overwhelmed when they find out they have to pay a large upfront penalty to get out of their mortgage, even if they get an exceptional deal elsewhere.